 5653 W. Riverpark Drive, Sugar Land

 Starting Oct.
-6, Holy Cross Episcopal Church is hosting their annual pumpkin patch, dubbed "the biggest pumpkin patch in Fort Bend County," every Friday, Saturday, and Sunday.
+11, Holy Cross Episcopal Church is hosting their annual pumpkin patch, dubbed "the biggest pumpkin patch in Fort Bend County," every Friday, Saturday, and Sunday.
 Fridays are solely for pumpkin picking, but Saturdays and Sundays at the patch also feature live entertainment, a photo booth, lots of food, and plenty of fun activities for kids of all ages.
 The pumpkin patch is open Oct.
-6th through the 29th.
-Admission to the patch is free.
+11-27.
+Admission to the patch is FREE.
 Pumpkin prices vary.

 Old Time Christmas Tree Farm Pumpkin Patch - Spring